elizabeth-poggie/elizabeth-poggie/_content/john-abbott-college/web-programming-i/lectures/21-arrow-notation/test-demo/sample-test-1.md

 # Sample Test 1

-This test will feature a mix of short answer, multiple choice, coding questions, and a debugging task.
-The structure is similar to your first test in User Interfaces, but this time everything will take place in VSCode.
-This means you can stay focused without needing to switch between Moodle and paper, and you'll have the advantage of syntax highlighting to help with the coding tasks.

-The setup is intended to provide a practical experience that closely mirrors what you might encounter in a coding interview, preparing you for the kinds of questions that typically come up :^)

 ## Getting started

 If you're not a fan of raw markdown, you can use the Live Preview extension to get a cleaner view of the test.